Conall Murtagh

-Conall Francis Murtagh (born 29 June 1985) is a Northern Irish sports scientist and professional football coach who is head of Physical Performance department for club Liverpool.
+Conall Francis Murtagh (born 29 June 1985) is a Northern Irish sports scientist and professional football coach who is head of physical performance coach for club Liverpool.
 A former footballer, he made over seventy appearances in the Scottish League, Football League and Football Conference, as well as making 226 appearances in the Welsh Premier League, primarily for Bala Town.
 He played in European competitions for five seasons, representing Bala Town in Europe in three seasons 2012–13, 2014–15 and 2015–16, Rhyl in 2010 and the Champions League with TNS.

 He also represented Northern Ireland at all age groups to under-21 level and captained the side.